ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **Moon EE Changes:**
 - The Richtofen's Grand Scheme Easter egg now works with any amount of players

-- Still requires the completion of previous Easter eggs
+- Still requires the completion of the Ensemble Cast and Time Travel Will Tell Easter eggs

 - Player 1 always spawns as Richtofen